cf-sewe/cplace-cssc-operator/README.md

 Performs a cplace update of the specified instance.
 The step requires that the new release is specified in the updated instance configuration in GIT.
-If configuration is changed, any change is also automatically applied.
+If the configuration is changed, any change is also automatically applied.

 #### Snapshots API